rglara/rglara.github.io/_posts/2019-05-02-what-do-you-need-to-succeed.md

 As we shared our respective stories, I was reminded of Spotify's engineering culture presentation.
 We don't strive to control people but to trust them.
 That means there are no politics; there is no fear.
 The fear of failing must be purged because it is a fact of life.
 Agile recognizes it, in that we _fail fast_ so we can learn and adapt quicker.
 Without failure, there is no learning.

-The after-lunch keynote by Maria Matarelli brought it full circle for me.
+The after-lunch keynote by <a title="Maria on Twitter" href="https://twitter.com/MariaMatarelli">Maria Matarelli</a> brought it full circle for me.
 She talked about focus and the importance of direction over speed.
 We may go fast, but if it isn't in the right direction, it really isn't getting us to our goals.
 The lack of focus can lead to abandoning efforts before completion:

 <blockquote>
 Stop starting; Start finishing